Buried PVC Pipes

 2. Ground Penetrating Radar (GPR)

 Using GPR as a wire locator or buried cable locator can be fairly effective.
 GPR has the ability to locate buried non-metallic and metallic objects.
-It’s not as effective as the AML PVC Pipe Detector, which falls under the ‘ultra-high microwave frequencies’ category below.
-Ground penetrating radar produces a two-dimensional cross-section image of subsurface items, including buried PVC pipe or other object.
+It’s not as effective as the AML PVC Pipe Detector, which falls under the ‘ultra-high radio frequencies’ category below.
+Ground penetrating radar produces a two-dimensional cross-section image of subsurface items, including buried PVC pipe or other objects.
 GPR images can then be converted to 3D using the raw field data and some post-processing software.
 Engineers will then analyze the 3D images of underground power lines, pipes or water mains.
 GPR units are somewhat large, and kind of look like push lawnmowers.
 They also don’t work in all surfaces, so they aren’t the best PVC pipe detector available, even though they can range up to $50,000 each to purchase.

 3. Electromagnetic Conductivity (EM)

 Using electromagnetic conductivity is another expensive way to go, and it’s highly specialized.
 EM instruments can be used as a wire locator or underground electrical locator, but can’t find subsurface PVC pipe.
 As a metallic pipe detector, it works well if you know how to properly operate it, but it doesn’t work as a PVC pipe locator.
-An EM device can be carried around the work site, and used for various purposes.
-It’s useful as a gas pipe locator, and can detect other underground objects like metal petroleum tanks or clay units.
+An EM device can be carried around the work site and used for various purposes.
+It’s useful as a gas pipe locator and can detect other underground objects like metal petroleum tanks or clay units.
 EM has been used to map sinkholes, underground metallic facilities and changes in a subterranean area.
 Again, it is ineffective as a PVC pipe detector.

 4. Ultra-High Radio Frequencies

 This technology belongs exclusively to the AML PVC Pipe Detector by SSI Locators.
 Using tech originally created for lunar exploration, this PVC pipe locator is a patented scientific instrument.
 The AML has many advantages over typical GPR technology.
 This pipe detector functions in wet soil, snow, clay or standing water, while GPR can be inhibited by different surfaces.
-Pipe detection is achieved with the AML by sweeping the hand-held pipe locator over the ground, and reading different indicators on the unit.
+Pipe detection is achieved with the AML by sweeping the hand-held pipe locator over the ground and reading different indicators on the unit.
 The AML uses ultra-high radio frequencies, to locate underground PVC pipe.
 Locating subsurface PVC pipe is not an easy process, and it requires a unique process.
 SSI designed this unit specifically for the water, utility, cable and gas industries.
-It works as a buried cable locator and PVC pipe detector because it can find almost any material including concrete, wood, plastic, metal and cable.
+It works as a buried cable locator and PVC pipe detector because it can find almost any material including concrete, fiber optics, plastic, metal, and cable.